darkjenso/FoundryStreamOverlay/README.md

 1. **Configurable HP paths** – supports systems that store HP differently (e.g. `attributes.hp.value`).
 2. **Per-actor layout** – easily position each actor’s stats or hide them.
 3. **Visual customisation** – change font sizes, colours, and select from a range of built-in font families.
-4. **Heart icon** – optional heart image with adjustable size and offset for a fun, thematic touch.
+4. **Add images and reorder them!
 5. **Green-screen background** – set any colour, but default is `#00ff00` for easy chroma keying.
 ## Usage
-1. **Assign Players Actors**
+1. **Add Actors**
-   - Players will need to have actors assigned to them to appear in the list
+   - Add adctors to your world, all the dnd stuff will be updated
 2. **Open Overlay**
    - Under **Module Settings**, there’s an “Open Overlay Window” option.
 Click that to pop up the overlay in a new window.
    - Or call the `openOverlayWindow()` function from the console.